tryretool/retool_devops_workshop/module-1.md

 ```

-2. Drag a **Listbox** component inside the second tab of the tabbed container, and set the properties in the right panel inspector to -
+2. Drag a **Listbox** component inside the third tab of the tabbed container, and set the properties in the right panel inspector to -
     | Property    | Value                  |
     | ----------- | ---------------------- |
     | Name        | `timePeriodListBox`    |
     | Data source | `getListofTimePeriods` |

-3. Drag a **Statistic** component inside the second tab of the tabbed container, and set the properties in the right panel inspector to -
+3. Drag a **Statistic** component inside the third tab of the tabbed container, and set the properties in the right panel inspector to -
     | Property       | Value                                          |
     | -------------- | ---------------------------------------------- |
     | Name           | `timePeriodCostStatistic`                      |